nikitavoloboev/data/meta/meta.md

 2. Description - My thoughts on the topic.
 3. Subtopics - Various subtopics related to the main topic.
 4. Notes - My own personal notes on the matter as well as things I found interesting on the internet regarding the topic.
 I often give a link of where I got things from.
+5. Code - Code snippets.
-5. Links - Links related to the topic.
+6. Links - Links related to the topic.

 If you are interested in how I maintain and write this wiki, I wrote about it in detail [here](../other/wiki-workflow.md).